hunterhector/EvmEval/package/README.md

 In such case, the file extension is ".tkn.ann", the converter assume this as the default extention.
 If not, change it with "-ae" argument

+The example_run.sh shell demostrate how to deal with extensions other than the default ones

 Tokenization table files format:
 --------------------------------
 These are tab-delimited files which map the tokens to their tokenized files.
 A mapping table contains 3 columns for each row, and the rows contain an orderd listing of the